 \section{Introduction}

-In recent years, the superconducting transmon qubit has become one of the most promising platforms for the realization of scalable quantum processing architectures \cite{Ach2024,Ach2023, Arute2019,Jurc2021}.
-Transmon is fabricated by a thin film technology as a three-level artificial atom, which is very robust against bias voltage noise \cite{Koch2007} and may have extremely long lifetime \cite{Wang2022}.
+In recent years, the superconducting transmon qubit has become one of the most promising platforms for the realization of scalable quantum processors \cite{Ach2024,Ach2023,Arute2019,Jurc2021}.
+The transmon is fabricated using thin-film technology and operates as a three-level artificial atom.
+This design is very robust against bias-voltage noise \cite{Koch2007} and can achieve an extremely long coherence time \cite{Wang2022}.

-Recent developments in quantum technologies have led to new experimental implementations of the transmon-photon interaction which are based on the strong coupling achievable between microwave photons and qubits in an open coplanar waveguide \cite{Astaf2010, Sult2025, Gasp2017, Lu2021, Gunin2025}.
+Recent developments in quantum technology have enabled new experimental implementations of transmon-photon interactions.
+These implementations are based on the strong coupling achievable between microwave photons and qubits in an open coplanar waveguide \cite{Astaf2010, Sult2025, Gasp2017, Lu2021, Gunin2025}.

-The efficiency of photon manipulation in a waveguide- qubit setup depends on the qubit decoherence rate.
-Standard measurement procedures based on dispersive qubit readout, which are commonly used in a cavity, cannot be applied in open waveguide due to the lack of a resonator.
+The efficiency of photon manipulation in a waveguide-qubit setup depends on the qubit decoherence rate.
+Standard measurement procedures based on dispersive qubit readout, which are commonly used in a cavity, cannot be directly applied to an open waveguide due to the lack of a resonator.

-The measurement of the relaxation and decoherence rates of a superconducting transmon qubit in an open waveguide requires the application of a two-pulse technique with the excitation of both transmon levels \cite{Sult2025}.
-From the other hand, the intense-pulse measurements in an resonator-free setting allow for the investigation of the effects of the strong coupling between a transmon and the continuum of the waveguide modes \cite{Chang2007}.
+The measurement of the relaxation and decoherence rates of a superconducting transmon qubit in an open waveguide requires the application of a two-pulse technique that excites both transmon levels \cite{Sult2025}.
+On the other hand, intense-pulse measurements in a resonator-free setting allow for the investigation of the effects arising from strong coupling between a transmon and the continuum of waveguide modes \cite{Chang2007}.

+In this paper, we investigate the decay dynamics of a three-level artificial atom, a superconducting transmon qubit, interacting with a continuum of modes in a waveguide.
+The waveguide is treated as a broadband, one-dimensional cavity with a low quality factor.

+We focus on the population dynamics of the transmon's third level by calculating its survival probability.
+This is the probability that the system, initially excited to this level, is still found there at time $t$.

-In this paper we investigate the decay of a three-level artificial atom, a superconducting transmon qubit which interacts with a continuum of modes in an open one-dimensional waveguide.
-Specifically, we investigate the probability that the transmon being initially excited in its third level will remain in this state at some later time.
-For strong interaction of transmon with a continuum we obtain analytical expressions for the shifts and widths of the resonances the values of witch are calculated numerically for the Gaussian density of states.
-We show that the coupling between the second level and ground state of a transmon significantly influences the decay of the third transmon level.
+Using the resolvent and projector operator formalism, we obtain analytical expressions for the resonance shifts and widths for transmon's third level.
+These values are then calculated numerically for a Gaussian density of states.
+We also show that the decay dynamics of the transmon differ drastically from those of a two-level system, as the coupling between the transmon's second level and its ground state significantly broadens transmon's third level.